 Assessed Task Rubrics Mid-Term Final examination Students need to show their understanding of the taxonomy of machine learning algorithms, the design of basic machine learning algorithms and evaluation of algorithms.
-Written assignment Students need to (i) finish individual assignment by themselves; (ii) collaborate to decompose the project into multiple sub-projects, formulate each sub-project as a proper machine learning problem, tackle the problems and evaluate the applied algorithms.
+Written assignment (project) Students need to collaborate to decompose the project into multiple sub-projects, formulate each sub-project as a proper machine learning problem, tackle the problems and evaluate the applied algorithms.